janet-dev/ci-milestone-project-4/TESTING.md

 ### Python

-No errors but 5 linting (line too long) warnings were detected by [CI Python Linter](https://pep8ci.herokuapp.com/) for:
+No errors were detected by [CI Python Linter](https://pep8ci.herokuapp.com/) for:

 - custom_storages.py